OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Angr

 Angr is a Python framework for analyzing binaries.
 It is useful for both static and dynamic symbolic ("concolic") analysis.
 In other words: given a binary and a requested state, Angr will try to get to that to the requested state in the binary, using formal methods to find a path, as well as brute forcing.
-This can make reverse-engineerig "I just want a solution style" - way easier than with for instance IDA Pro, Radare2, or Ghidra.
-Angr operates on the VEX intermediate language and comes with a loader for ELF/ARM binaries, so it is perfect for dealing with _native_ Android binaries.
+Using angr to get to the requested state is way faster than taking manual steps for debugging and searching the path towards the required state.
+Angr operates on the VEX intermediate language and comes with a loader for ELF/ARM binaries, so it is perfect for dealing with native code, such as native Android binaries.

 Angr allows for disassembly, program instrumentation, symbolic execution, control-flow analysis, data-dependency analysis, decompilation and more, given a large set of plugins.